nstory/phpserve/README.md

 This is a PHP library for working with the [web server built-in to the PHP interpreter](http://www.php.net/manual/en/features.commandline.webserver.php).

-## Features
-* Forks the web-server as a separate process
-* Automatically handles clean-up

 ## Example
 ```php
 $serve = new Nstory\Serve\Serve;